ThalesGroup/ConceptBERT/README.md

 # :computer: Only for local

 ## Pipenv
+You can choose to run Kilbert with Docker or from your environment.
-We recommend pipenv to create a virtual environment to run the scripts.
+We recommend pipenv to create a virtual environment to run the scripts, but you can also use conda (check that the python version used in your project is 3.6.12).

 ### Pre-requisite
 * python 3.6.12
-* pipenv 2020.08.13
+* pipenv 2020.08.13 (recommended) or Anaconda/Miniconda with python 3.6.12

-If `python-prctl` return `"python-prctl" Command "python setup.py egg_info" failed with error` error, use this command :

 ```bash
   sudo apt-get install libcap-dev python3-dev